 Drs.
-Andrew McDonald, Trang Thai, and Valerie De Leon use air abrasion to treat tooth decay and prepare your teeth for restorative procedures.
+Andrew McDonald, and Trang Thai use air abrasion to treat tooth decay and prepare your teeth for restorative procedures.
 This micro-dentistry technique is quiet, heatless, and minimally invasive.
 Call AZ Dental at 408-227-6000 to learn more about air abrasion in San Jose, California, and schedule your consultation with our dentists.

 Air abrasion is similar to sandblasting, in that tiny particles are propelled towards decay to scour them from the teeth.
 Our dentists then apply a composite filling to seal the tooth and prevent further damage.
 Anesthetic is not usually required for an air abrasion procedure, and our dentists and treat multiple teeth in a single appointment to quickly pinpoint and remove decay while preserving more of your natural tooth structure.

 Benefits of air abrasion include: